Home » Featured, Travel

 erica, my 14 year old daughter, and i were outbound on a mission into the heart of europe, and passed the time chatting as we walked through the los angeles international airport.

-“it’s like drawing,” she said.
+…its like drawing, she said.

-“yes, drawing is all about seeing,” i said. “most of us sketch by looking more at our work on the paper than the subject we are sketching. we try to draw by memory rather than by observation, by what we think we see rather than what we see. learning to draw is all about learning to see.” [yes, we often talk like this in the mcmanus home. like my daughter says, strange is not a crime].
+yes, drawing is all about seeing, i said. most of us sketch by looking more at our work on the paper than the subject we are sketching. we try to draw by memory rather than by observation, by what we think we see rather than what we see. learning to draw is all about learning to see. [yes, we often talk like this in the mcmanus home. like my daughter says, strange is not a crime].

-“for example, erica,” i said, “as we walked towards the gates. “most people in this airport don’t know about the red carpet rooms.”
+for example, erica,â i said, as we walked towards the gates. most people in this airport don’t know about the red carpet rooms.â

-“they’re lounges used by frequent flyers and business people,” i said. suddenly, as if coordinated by the finger of God, the wall to our left opened. “there,” i said feeling quite like a magician.
+they’re lounges used by frequent flyers and business people,â i said. suddenly, as if coordinated by the finger of God, the wall to our left opened. there,â i said feeling quite like a magician.

 we looked through the wall into a room of comfortable chairs with a bar and tvs.

-“whoa,” she said. the sliding doors closed. “what was that?”
+whoa, she said. the sliding doors closed. what was that?

-the doors were painted in such a way that it blended with the walls on both sides well. one would have to “see it” to know it was there.
+the doors were painted in such a way that it blended with the walls on both sides well. one would have to “see” it to know it was there.
 [Or perhaps, one would have to know it was there to see it.]

 i looked up to read the signs to make sure we’re going in the right direction.